Dirty car injectors with carbon deposits that affect engine fuel consumption

 • the monthly cost increases

-👉 This is one of the clearest signs of dirty injectors consumption.
+👉 This is one of the clearest signs of a possible injector problem.

 Real case: how much you can save